brandonsherette/redux-form-ext/README.md

 ## Description
 Extension for redux form.
 ## Versions
+**v0.2.1**
+- Updated SelectListAdv reduxFormChange to now properly send correct data to the redux change method.
+- Updated styling for SelectListAdv.

 **v0.2.0-rc1**
 - Updated Radio Group options to use the name "name" instead of "title" for the options array.
 - Changed resetFieldsOnChange to fieldsToResetOnChange in radio group.